More Than One Way

 When you know what your child’s diagnosis is, visit the lists at the bottom this page for more information on some of the special needs.
 Check out my Pinterest Board on homeschooling with special needs.

-If your child has a diagnosis that is not listed here, please consider sharing the need and any support info with me so I can get it up on the site for other parents who can benefit from your experience.
-For support in Colorado, please see this page for state resource listings.
-If you do not live in Colorado, and know of resources that can help other parents, please submit that information so that I can post it to help other parents in your state.
+If your child has a diagnosis that is not listed here, please submit the need and any support info with me so I can get it up on the site for other parents who can benefit from your experience.

 For information on how to get a special needs diagnosis and what to do after receiving one, check out the following resources: